GfSE/SAF-Specification/viewpoints/Physical-Interface-Definition-Viewpoint.md

 ![Physical-Interface-Definition-Viewpoint-primary-example-1.svg](../diagrams/vp-examples/Physical-Interface-Definition-Viewpoint-primary-example-1.svg)
 ![Physical-Interface-Definition-Viewpoint-primary-example-2.svg](../diagrams/vp-examples/Physical-Interface-Definition-Viewpoint-primary-example-2.svg)
 ## Purpose
-The Physical Interface Definition Viewpoint provides definitions for physical interfaces.
-These definitions are may be reused on different interfaces.
+The Physical Interface Definition Viewpoint captures definitions for physical interfaces.
+It allows to adopt long-lived standards and to harmonize physical interface definitions to improve interchangeability, interoperability, and portability.
 ## Applicability
-The Physical Interface Definition Viewpoint supports the "Create System Design " activity included in "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 2.3.5.5] and contributes to the System Interface definition.
+The Physical Interface Definition Viewpoint supports the "create system design" activity included in the "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.5] and contributes to the artifact "System Interface Definition".

-It also supports the "Interface Management" method of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 3.2.4].
+Furthermore, the viewpoint supports the "Interface Management" approach of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§3.2.4].
 ## Presentation
-A block definition diagram (BDD) featuring Physical Interface blocks with ports and flow properties.
+A block definition diagram (BDD) featuring Physical Interface blocks with ports, and flow properties.
 Compatibility between Physical Interface blocks is expressed by associations and association blocks.
-Physical Interface blocks may be specialisations of others (use of Generalisation).
+Physical Interface blocks may be specialisations of others (use of generalisation).
 Note: When ports are used these shall be proxy ports and be typed by interface blocks.

 A tabular format listing Physical Interface blocks, their ports, and flow properties.